How to Choose the Best Hiking Backpack for Your Adventures? (in 2026)

 • Impressively lightweight, coming in at less than 3 pounds.
 Specifically, the short version weighs 2 lbs 14.2 oz (1.31 kg), the regular version weighs 3 lbs (1.36 kg), and the long/tall version weighs 3 lbs 1.7 oz (1.41 kg).

 • The dual-density Re-Fit hip belt of this backpack is both removable and fully adjustable.
-In the men’s version, it extends from 26″ (66 cm) to 42″ (107 cm), while in the women’s version, it extends from 24″ (61 cm) to 40″ (102 cm), providing a wide range of sizing options.
+In the unisex version, it extends from 26″ (66 cm) to 42″ (107 cm), while in the women’s version, it extends from 24″ (61 cm) to 40″ (102 cm), providing a wide range of sizing options.

-• The top-lid compartment of this backpack is removable and features a DWR-treated airtight zipper.
+• The top-lid compartment of this backpack is removable and features a DWR-treated zipper.
 This allows for convenient access and added protection from the elements.

 • Designed to be hydration compatible, with an internal sleeve specifically for holding a water bladder.
 It also features a hydration port for easy access to the drinking tube.